Kim Jong Un’s Sister Is In the Spotlight. But Could a Woman Ever Lead North Korea?

 Who is Kim Yo Jong?

-Kim Yo Jong, who is thought to be in her early thirties, is one of several children of the late North Korean leader Kim Jung Il.
+Kim Yo Jong, who is thought to be in her early thirties, is one of several children of the late North Korean leader Kim Jong Il.
 She is believed to be one of her brother’s closest and most trusted aides.

 “She is, as best we can tell, a very capable and high-skilled member of the North Korean leadership—and is not one to underestimated by any stretch of the imagination,” Harry J. Kazianis, the senior director of Korean Studies at the Washington D.C- based think tank the Center for the National Interest, tells TIME.